BND Hamburger Icon

 What are recurring payments?

-Recurring payments can happen monthly or annually, as is common in small business affairs.
+Recurring payments can happen monthly or annually as is common in small business affairs.
 Less commonly, recurring payments can occur weekly or daily.
 You also have the option to let recurring payments go on forever or end them after a certain date.

 Key TakeawayKey takeaway

-Most small business recurring payments are monthly or annual, but they can be weekly or daily in some cases.
+Most small business recurring payments are monthly or annual but they can be weekly or daily in some cases.

-How do recurring payments work?
+How do you accept recurring payments?

 In either case, your payment processing company will trigger a recurring payment by contacting your bank.
 The company will then contact your customer or client’s credit or debit card network as well.
 Thereafter, the network will check with the card’s issuing bank to see whether the transaction is valid and funds are available.